The Francigena Road

 After Volsinii, the Roman Via Cassia headed east towards Orvieto and then bent northwards along the valleys of the Paglia and Chiani rivers and through the territory of Chiusi up to Arezzo.
 From there, it turned to the west passing through Florence, Pisa and Lucca to join the Via Aurelia close to Luni on the Tyrrhenian coast.

-Since the early Middle Ages, the part of the Via Cassia between Bolsena and Rome became the final stretch of a route which connected Rome directly to the regions of northern Italy and was used by kings looking for a papal investiture as well as by the crowds of pilgrims.
+the part of the Via Cassia between Bolsena and Rome became the final stretch of a route which connected Rome directly to the regions of northern Italy and was used by kings looking for a papal investiture as well as by the

-These pilgrims were men and women of all kinds, mostly coming from France and the Anglo-Saxon world.
+pilgrims were men and women of all kinds, mostly coming

 This route traditionally connected Canterbury to Rome, but it had been interrupted, reopened, shortened or improved for hundreds of times.

-Since the end of the first millennium, it was known as the "via Santi Petri" or "strata Beati Petri" or also as "via Romea", being the most important road leading to Rome, the heart of Christianity.
+via Romea", being the most important road leading to Rome, the heart of Christianity.

-Nowadays the name "via Francigena" ("road of the Franks") prevails, although we should remember that in ancient books this term was used to indicate only the Tuscan
+via Francigena" ("road of the Franks") prevails, although we should remember that in ancient books this term was used to indicate only the Tuscan

 stretch of the route.

-The layout of the Via Francigena can be reconstructed according to the description of places and settlements written by several remarkable pilgrims as a memory of their trip or as a memorandum for future journeys.
+The layout of the Via Francigena can be reconstructed according to the description of places and settlements

 The most ancient and significant among these "baedekers" date back to the X – XIII centuries and they show how the route gradually changed during the ages.

-The most famous is without any doubt the description that Sigeric, the archbishop of Canterbury, wrote during his journey from Rome between 990 and 994.
+Sigeric, the archbishop of Canterbury, wrote during his journey from Rome between 990 and 994.
 We can find other precious information from the notes of the abbot Nikolaus Munkathvera from Iceland, written in the XII century during his pilgrimage to Rome and the Holy Land, or those written by Philip II August, King of France, who returned from the third crusade in 1191.